-Utah law requires any person who has reason to believe that a child has been subjected to abuse, neglect, or dependency to immediately notify the nearest office of Child and Family Services, a peace officer, or a law enforcement agency.
+Utah law requires any person age 18 years or older who has reason to believe that a child has been subjected to abuse, neglect, or dependency to immediately notify the nearest office of Child and Family Services, a peace officer, or a law enforcement agency.
 Abuse, neglect, or dependency of a child can be physical, emotional, or sexual.
-For more information on reporting abuse contact Utah Division of Child and Family Services 801.538.4100 (Fax: 801.538.4016 & Email dirdhs@utah.gov).
+For more information on reporting abuse contact Utah Division of Child and Family Services 1(855) 323-3237